About this listing

 I'll need to see a valid driver's license or passport upon arrival.
-A key will be provided at that time, along with a smile, a copy of the House Rules and a short tour of the house.
+A key will be provided at that time, along with a copy of the House Rules and Wifi access.

-Please review the house rules upon arrival!
 The only expectation I have of my guests is that they read and observe the House Rules.
-This is important because it provides for mutual safety, comfort and consideration for all concerned.
+This provides for mutual safety, comfort and consideration for all concerned.

-Come and go as you please, LOCK UP AFTER YOURSELF (including the back sliding glass door).
-You may be held accountable for any missing items if I come home to find the back door unlocked!
+Please LOCK UP AFTER YOURSELF (including the back sliding glass door).
+You may be held accountable for any missing items.

 USE OF SPACE

 I'll respect your privacy and space and ask that you do the same for me.
 That said, please speak up if there's anything that you have a problem with or question about.
 I'm here to make your stay as accommodating and relaxing as possible.
-Please respect the House Rules, speak up if you need to, and I promise you'll have a great time!
+Please respect the House Rules, speak up if you need to, and I promise you'll have a lovely stay!